SeriousOldMan/Simulator-Controller/Docs/Virtual Race Strategist.md

 	Important to understand: The simulation will use only those tyre compounds, for which telemtry data is available.
 So even, if you enetered a soft dry compound into the list of available tyre sets for example, it might never be used, if there is no data available.
 So be sure to have driven and recorded at least a couple of laps in varying conditions with all tyre compounds, which are available for the given car / track combination.

-  - Pit Strategy
+  - First Stint

-	This slider has two different functions, depending on the length of the race and the number of pitstops.

-	*Sprint race with one pitstop*<br>
-	In this case, the slider let you define the weight of the first stint.
+	This slider let you define the weight of the first stint.
 Move it to the left and an early pitstop is preferred, move it to the right and a late stop will be preferred.
 This is a useful setting for sprint races with one required pitstop, to get out of traffic as early as possible or to create a splash n dash strategy for races without a required tyre change.

-	*Longer races with two or more pitstops*<br>
+  - Last Stint

-	In this case, you can adjust the length of the last two stints depending on the position of the slider.
+	Very similar to the *First Stint* optimization, but here you can adjust the length of the last two stints depending on the position of the slider.

 	Example: